Medicare Enrollment

 Most Part D plans charge a monthly premium, which varies by coverage.
 This is in addition to your Part B premium.
 Those covered by a Medicare Advantage plan (also known as Part C or MA) may have coverage in that plan.

 If you need help paying for Part D costs, Medicare offers an “Extra Help” program.
 This program provides assistance to people with limited income and offers significant savings to those who qualify.
-For those with Medicare only, the income limit for Extra Help in 2023 is $1,660 a month for individuals and $2,239 a month for couples.
+For those with Medicare only, the income limit for Extra Help in 2024 is $1,903 a month for individuals and $2,575 a month for couples.
 This qualifies you for full assistance, which means zero-dollar premiums.
-Individuals who earn less than $1,843 and couples earning less than $2,485 a month qualify for partial assistance.
+There are different income caps for partial assistance.

 People on Medicaid who reside in a skilled nursing facility or are receiving Supplemental Security Income automatically qualify for Extra Help.
 Other people can apply for and receive some assistance in the form of fixed copays for both generic and brand name prescriptions.
 In the event you do not qualify for Extra Help, you may qualify for aid under your state health insurance assistance program (SHIP), or you can apply for regular Medicare Part D coverage.